When trying to migrate changes from source model to destination model on the Gen Host Encyclopedia (HE) this error is received:

 The Gen Developer should be able to confirm which Procedure Step Dialog Flow referencing Exit State EXIT_STATE1 has been recreated in the source model.
 Then the corresponding Dialog Flow in the destination model can be deleted & the migration resubmitted.
 The migration should then succeed.

-- The above advice is also valid for the same error occurring on a Client Server Encyclopedia.
+The above advice is also valid for the same error occurring on a Gen Client Server Encyclopedia.

-- If the problem Procedure Step Dialog Flow in the source model cannot be found manually this attached SQL can be used to do so: DLGFLOWduplicate.txt (the SQL is Host Encyclopedia specific)
+If the problem Procedure Step Dialog Flow in the source model cannot be found manually using the attached SQL "DLGFLOWduplicate.txt" which is Host Encyclopedia specific.